Jincheng Group: History

 The foundation of Jincheng Group dates back to 1949 when the company entered into an agreement with the Chinese government to establish a Chinese Air Force maintenance facility located in Shanghai.
 In 1958, the production of components for aircraft equipment also began in the aeronautical maintenance sector.

 In the eighties Jincheng started development projects for the motorcycle sector looking for a foreign partner for production.
 In 1985 an agreement was signed with the Japanese Suzuki for the supply of technology and patents for motorcycles.
 The first model assembled by the Chinese manufacturer is the Suzuki AX 100.

 From this moment the company will quickly start developing a series of motorcycles that will be highly appreciated on the local market.

 In 1993 it began to export to Pakistan and in 1994 the Nanjing Jincheng Suzuki Motorcycle joint venture was born, based in Nanjing, which allowed the Suzuki brand to officially enter the Chinese market.

+Also in 1993, the Sino-foreign joint venture Yiyang Jincheng Motorcycle was established, a partnership between Jincheng and the Hong Kong-based company Qibang Asia Co., Ltd., with the aim of producing and selling "Jinli" brand motorcycles.

 In 1995 Jincheng Group obtained the ISO9001 quality certificate.

 Subsequently, the company continued its expansion plan especially in the Asian and South American markets; in 1997 the first assembly plant was founded in Colombia and subsequently landed in Argentina.